Rules for the IV Vratsa International Conducting Course and Competition

 Participants are responsible for their own travel and accommodation expenses.

-Preliminary Stage: Assessment of submitted materials (CV and video links).
+Evaluation of submitted materials (résumé and video recordings).

 5. Repertoire